laithrasheed/Master_of_Science_in_Data_Science/Statistics Core Courses/Statistical Modeling for Data Science Applications/Modern Regression Analysis in R/Readme.md

 ### Week 1   | Introduction to Statistical Models

-In this module, we will introduce the basic conceptual framework for statistical modeling in general, and linear statistical models in particular.

 #### Learning Objectives

 - Recognize research questions that can be answered using statistical modeling techniques, including linear regression models.